Frequently Asked Insurance Questions

-Group life insurnace is offered by an employer, where individual life insurnace policies are purchased outside of work.
-Sometimes group insurance can cost less, depending on age, or one’s pre-existing health conditions.
-The down side is that roup life insurnace is not always portable.
-That means that if you leave your employer or your employer leaves you, you may find yourself without any life insurnace coverage.
-As with investmetns, it is good to diversify your insurance plan as well.
-In other words “don’t put all your eggs into one basket”.
-It is important to secure your own individual life insurnace policy before something unexpected occurs such as a change to employment, or one’s health.
-You will find a clip below where Dave Ramsey expalins this concept further:
+Group life insurance is offered by an employer, whereas individual life insurance policies are purchased outside of work.
+Sometimes group insurance can cost less, depending on a person’s age or pre-existing health conditions.
+The downside is that group life insurance isn’t always portable.
+That means that if you leave your employer, or your employer leaves you, you could find yourself without any life insurance coverage.
+As with investments, it’s a good idea to diversify your insurance plan, as well.
+In other words, “don’t put all of your eggs in one basket.”
+It’s important to secure your own individual life insurance policy before something unexpected occurs, such as a change in your employment, or your health.
+In the clip below, Dave Ramsey explains this concept further:

 Medical Exam Tips – Q and A